Koko-66/Web-App-DevOps-Project/Docs/Containerization_process.md

 _**Reason**_: Port 5000 is used by Mac for an AirPlay Receiver.

 _**Solution**_: You can either disable AirPlay Receiver from Settings > AirDrop & Handoff or you can map the container to a different port on your machine, e.g. port 5001.
-To do this use the following command when buildin an image: `docker run -p 5001:5000 flask-orders-app`.
+To do this use the following command when building an image: `docker run -p 5001:5000 flask-orders-app`.
 This will map the container port 5000 to port 5001 on your localhost.
 The application will then be accessible at http://127.0.0.1:5001 rather than http://127.0.0.1:5000 as indicated by Flask.
 ***
 _**Issue**_: When running the app, a warning message appears: <span style="color:orange">_WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested_</span>